PubCon by Webmaster World - Speaker

-Have you ever tried to remove a Google Analytics account? what a pain in the neck this is, and I really can’t understand why.
+Have you ever tried to remove a Google Analytics account?
+What a pain in the neck this is, and I really can’t understand why.

 The other day I ran up against my account limit of having too many Analytics accounts associated with my Gmail address.
 Going through my list of domains, I realized that there were lots of old accounts from months and even years ago that I no longer use and wanted to remove.